btwitsPratyush/Profile-Dashboard-Assignment/README.md

 - **Styling**: Rounded corners, backdrop blur, subtle borders, and shadow effects
 - **Interactions**: Tab switching, image carousel navigation, and hover animations

-## Deployment

-This project can be deployed to any static hosting service:

-- **Vercel**: Import project and deploy with zero configuration

-## License

-MIT